rynpsc/accordion/README.md

 Creates an [`Accordion`](#accordion-1) instance.

-If the passed in `id` doesn't match an element in the DOM,` undefined` is returned.
-It is therefore recommended to add a check before calling any properties or methods.
+If the passed in `id` doesn't match an element in the DOM, `undefined` is returned.
+Therefore, it is recommended to add a check before calling any properties or methods.

 ```js
 import { accordion } from '@rynpsc/accordion';